Building Our Future Care

 WGN members meet annually to evaluate and select grants for specialized areas of need that fall outside of our reimbursed care and otherwise may not be funded.
 Grant funding is drawn from the group’s pooled membership funds and distributed through Suncoast Hospice Foundation.
-Founding members met this year and felt inspired to make an even greater impact, contributing additional funding beyond the available grant awards.

-- Commit to a minimum $1,000 contribution each year of a two-year term
+- Commit to a minimum $1,000 contribution each year

 - Fund and award grants for programs and services with no reimbursed sources

 - Be an ambassador for Empath Health